- Langside Campus

-This 1-year course is designed to provide you with the practical skills and theoretical knowledge required to become effective professionals in the area of learning support.
+HNC Additional Support Needs: Supporting the Individual is designed to provide you with the practical skills and theoretical knowledge required to become an effective professional in the area of learning support, working with children, young people or adults in an educational setting, such as a nursery, school, college or specialist educational provision.

 What will I learn?